faonbr/ngrok-partner-integrations/auth0-ngrok-sso/integration/installation_guide - OIDC.md

 ## What is ngrok?

-ngrok is the fastest way to provide connectivity, security, and observability to your production applications. ngrok's ingress-as-a-service platform adds OpenID Connect authorization to any application without any code changes allowing you to focus on delivering value to your users.
+ngrok is the fastest way to provide connectivity, security, and observability to your production applications. ngrok's ingress-as-a-service platform adds OpenID Connect to any application without any code changes allowing you to focus on delivering value to your users.

 ## Prerequisites